swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 let onAStick x = x.ToString() + " on a stick"
 {% endhighlight %}

-It doesn’t matter what type the parameter is, as all objects understand `ToString()`.
+It doesn't matter what type the parameter is, as all objects understand `ToString()`.

 The signature is: